 Peter wrote that, “His divine power has given to us all things that pertain to life and godliness through the knowledge of Him who has called us by His own glory and excellence.”
 (2 Peter 1:3) This is why Satan tries so hard to disconnect you, distract you and discourage you in your worship.
-This is also why it’s so important to kick your worship into high gear when you’re in a difficult season.
+This is also why it’s so important to kick your worship into high gear when you’re in a fight of faith.

-This is why we need each other!
-Christians, at various points in their journey of faith, are all potential soldiers for the fight, but when you need something obliterated, when you plan to fight to the death for your family, your marriage, your kids, your unsaved loved ones, a health concern, a wound from the past, freedom from addiction and worse, you need to find yourself warriors.
+This is why believers need each other!
+Christians, at various points in their journey of faith, are all potential soldiers for the fight, and we will all experience battle seasons in your faith, but when you need something obliterated, when you plan to fight to the death for your family, your marriage, your kids, your unsaved loved ones, a health concern, a wound from the past, freedom from addiction and worse, you need to find yourself warriors.

 Remember that the weapons you fight with are not “natural” but are spiritual, as Paul wrote in 2 Corinthians 10:4-6.
 Becoming angry, flying into a rage, reacting in fear, swearing, medicating your pain with alcohol or drugs, become depressed and anxious, lashing out, holding a grudge or unforgiveness against another person, dirty looks, nasty things to say – those are natural weapons and you won’t win any battles with them.

 The “people of war” are people seasoned in prayer, worship, the Word and the war.
 They don’t flinch or hesitate even in the face of fear – of a negative report, or a harsh word, or all hell breaking loose.